 Note that H- and G-parameters are defined for 2-port networks only.
 These hybrid parameters cannot be used to describe networks containing any other number of ports.

-Rules for Version 2.0:
+Rules for Version 2.0 and Version 2.1 files:

-In Version 2.0 files, the data associated with any one frequency may be split across any number of lines or may be placed on a single line of arbitrary length.
-Network data in a Version 2.0 file is parsed using the [Number of Ports] keyword and argument and the [Matrix Format] keyword and argument.
+In Version 2.0 and Version 2.1 files, the data associated with any one frequency may be split across any number of lines or may be placed on a single line of arbitrary length.
+Network data in a Version 2.0 or Version 2.1 file is parsed using the [Number of Ports] keyword and argument and the [Matrix Format] keyword and argument.
 For a Full matrix, a new frequency point is expected every 2n2 + 1 values, where n is the number of ports, regardless of intervening line termination sequences or characters.
 For a Lower or Upper matrix, a new frequency point is expected every n2 + n + 1 values.

 Frequency points and the data that follows them may be in integer, floating point or scientific notation.
 If in floating point format, a single leading zero (i.e., a zero before the decimal point) may be present or omitted.

 Note that data is represented in mixed-mode format when the [Mixed-Mode Order] keyword is present.
-Traditional (conventional) single-ended data used in Touchstone 1.0 and the mixed-mode representation are mutually exclusive; the same file shall not contain both as separate sets of data, since the [Mixed-Mode Order] keyword and associated data may include single-ended network parameters.
+Traditional (conventional) single-ended data used in Touchstone Version 1.0 and Version 1.1 files and the mixed-mode representation are mutually exclusive; the same file shall not contain both as separate sets of data, since the [Mixed-Mode Order] keyword and associated data may include single-ended network parameters.

 1-port and 2-port Networks